Positional talipes is where a baby’s foot turns inwards and downwards. It is sometimes known as talipes equinovarus (TEV).

 In positional talipes, the foot rests down and inwards.
-It is fully flexible or correctable.
-The foot can easily be moved into a normal position.
+It is fully flexible and can be easily moved into a normal position.
+It usually resolves by itself within the first few months.

 Positional talipes is different to club foot (structural talipes).
 The foot cannot be gently moved back into place if you have club foot.